memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

     type: phandle-array
 ```

 With that, we fulfill our first rule, namely that our property name ends with an 's'.
-If we violate this rule, e.g., by using `phandle-array-of-ref` as the property name, the devicetree compiler would reject the binding with the following error:
+If we violate this rule, e.g., by using `phandle-array-of-ref` as the property name, the Devicetree compiler would reject the binding with the following error:

 ```
 -- Found devicetree overlay: dts/playground/props-phandles.overlay